 It's that easy!

-Let's learn a little more about the two steps: isolating variables and gathering insights.
+Let's learn a little more about the two steps: picking a variable and reviewing performance.

 What you want to do is pick one element to focus on at a time: hero image, call to action language, and the number of product recs are all great places to start.
 Clone a copy of your template for each version of your variable (if you have three hero images to test, have three templates).